at-wat/ebml-go/examples/README.md

     $ ./webm-roundtrip
     ```
 2. Contents (EBML document) of the file is shown to the stdout.
 3. Check out `copy.webm` generated at the current directory.
-It should be playable and seekable.
+It should be playable and seekable as same as `sample.webm`.